Sermons

 25 October 2020

-I’m sure many of us were glued to our TV screens last Sunday and scouring the news to see the list of freedoms that we were granted as we slowly began our relief from stage 4 lockdown.
-For many it was the freedom they were looking for – but for others it still seems as… Read more
+I’m sure many of us were glued to our TV screens last Sunday and scouring the news to see the list of freedoms that we were granted as we slowly… Read more

 Year A – 20th Sunday after Pentecost – The Image of God